hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

 ## Where did that come from?

-So that was pretty simple, we got some diagrams they show us whats deployed and they are pretty easy to follow.
+So that was pretty simple!
+We made some diagrams, they show us what's deployed and they are pretty easy to follow.

 Lets have a look at the solution configuration for our overview components and see where the diagram got the information: